9 April, 2023

 In the end, Hotjar abandoned its app and SDK plans to focus on the core of its business: web analytics.

 UXCam was founded in 2012 by a team of user experience (UX), mobile development and data analysis experts to support the need for mobile UX analytics.
-UXCam is at the heart of the shift to experiences over services.
-Its approach to experience analytics for native and hybrid mobile apps reflects that.
+UXCam started with heatmaps but has evolved into a full product analytics tool.

 Both Hotjar and UXCam have found their niche and excel in providing experience analytics on their respective platforms.

 Try UXCam for free now — with 100,000 free monthly sessions and unlimited features.

 Hotjar and UXCam have replaced legacy tools that track more traditional vanity metrics in favor of capturing larger, micro-interaction data sets.
 UXCam integrates with other tools and provides resources to complement traditional analytics with UX analysis.

 Both solutions are focused on enabling their customers to understand their users and improve user experience.
 Two features the analytics solutions have in common are heatmaps and session recordings.